NonStop ASAP Downloads

 Entities, Alerts, Email, Pagers, Phone messages

 You can control which entities and attributes are monitored by each ASAP Client with the ASAP Entity and Attribute property sheet tabs.
 You can also use the ASAP Properties window to configure email, phone, and pager notifications.
-For more information, see the ASAP Client manual in the HP NonStop Technical Library.
+For more information, see the ASAP Client manual.
 Alternatively you may also contact ASAP Support.

 Website Reports